-LESLIE: Jack in New York needs some help with a crawlspace.
+LESLIE: Jack in New York needs some help with a crawlspace, trying to finish floor of Yankee basement.
 What can we do for you?

 JACK: Well, I have an area that is – was a crawlspace and we dug it out.
 And so it’s – we have about a 7-foot ceiling now.
 And I put some gravel in it and I wasn’t going to do anything but now I want to expand my shop.
 And I don’t really have access to where I can put concrete in it.
 And I was wondering if you would have any ideas.

 TOM: Well, first of all, Jack, since you dug it out down to 7 feet, how did you support the soil under the foundation wall?